zzjc1234/Pre/secondpart.md

 ## Thesis

-Dead Poets Society is a movie worth watching because it possesses themes of inspirational and transformative power.
+Dead Poets Society is a movie worth watching because it has themes of inspirational and transformative power.

 ## Theory